République (video game): Development

 Ryan Payton, founder of Camouflaj, initiated the project because he wanted to "stop complaining about the lack of real games on mobile and start making one".
 The idea for Hope came about when he was performing a thought experiment about how to make Love Plus for a Western audience.
 Payton cites Nineteen Eighty-Four as a major influence on the atmosphere.
 The game also draws inspiration from Metal Gear, the first Resident Evil, and Demon's Souls.
 The central themes are "voyeurism, paranoia, censorship, and control".
-Logan co-founder Alexei Tylevich serves as art director; Logan focued on visual development while Camouflaj handled the gameplay and systems.
+Logan co-founder Alexei Tylevich serves as art director; Logan focused on visual development while Camouflaj handled the gameplay and systems.

 On April 11, 2012, Camouflaj launched a Kickstarter crowdfunding campaign to raise $500,000 to help with development costs.
-The project was funded on May 11, 2012 with a total of $555,662.
+The project was funded on May 11, 2012, with a total of $555,662.